nikomatsakis/team-goals-2024/index.md

 ## FILE A NEW GOAL

+Describing progress made thus far and continuing from the old one.

 ---

 # How this helps

 ## LIMBO and OVERCOMMIT

-* Team should be committing to regular review for goals on a given cadence, which in turn implies a limit to how many goals a team can take.
+* Team should establish limits on how many goals based on resources required
+    * e.g., a person can only be dedicated reviewer for one goal

 ---